 Inspect Requests

-Weproxa captures all HTTP and HTTPS traffic flowing through the proxy and displays it in a clean, real-time request list.
+WePROXA captures all HTTP and HTTPS traffic flowing through the proxy and displays it in a clean, real-time request list.

 Request List